On this page:

 - The cost of transportation and any associated service charges may be charged back to the resident’s Bursar account.

-- Students demonstrating evidence of psychological distress that may pose danger to themselves or others in the community, or that may interfere with the normal functioning of the university community will be required to participate in a Health and Wellness Conference.
-This conference is conducted by the Office of Community Standards and Student Conduct/Counseling & Wellness Services once an administrative professional becomes aware of this distress.
+- Students demonstrating evidence of psychological distress that may pose danger to themselves or others in the community, or that may interfere with the normal functioning of the university community may be asked to participate in a meeting with someone from the Student Concern Committee.

 - Mental health concerns will be handled with the utmost care for the student experiencing distress and their information will only be shared with those who are directly able to support the student and their needs.